Beck-R/funguy/README.md

 Frankly I would be surprised if anyone can/would.

-If you do end forking this then it is out my hands, so go buck wild I don't care.
+If you do end up forking this then it is out my hands, so go buck wild I don't care.

 I'm still not responsible in any way.